-Figure 1: Inefficiency in College Admissions
+Fig. 1.
+Inefficiency in College Admissions.

-This figure reports an iso-admission skill curve in Panel A. Along this curve, the combination of effective early education investment (\hat{e}) and innate ability (π) leads to the same admission skill.
-The level of admission skill represented by the curve is such that there are exactly a measure S of agents above that level-for simplicity, we assume that \hat{e} and π follow independent uniform distributions in the unit interval.
+Notes: This figure reports an iso-admission skill curve in (a).
+Along this curve, the combination of effective early education investment $(\hat{e})$ and innate ability $(\pi)$ leads to the same admission skill.
+The level of admission skill represented by the curve is such that there is exactly a measure $\mathcal{S}$ of agents above that level-for simplicity, we assume that $\hat{e}$ and $\pi$ follow independent uniform distributions in the unit interval.
 We use the calibrated parameters from Table 3.
-Similarly, Panel B adds an iso-human capital curve.
+Similarly, (b) adds an iso-human capital curve.

-admission than at raising the human capital gain that college provides.
+The fundamental source of inefficiency in our model relies on the fact that parental investments in early education affect human capital less than they affect admission skill.
+That is, as a result of our calibration-which is described in Section 3-we have $\psi < \gamma$ .
+Hence, investments in pre-college education are more effective at increasing the probability of college admission than at raising the human capital gain that college provides.
 The second key ingredient behind the inefficiency in college admissions is that low-income parents may not have the resources to invest in their child's education.
-From agents' optimization problem, we have early educational investments to be a weakly increasing function of parents' income; that is, higher-income parents invest more in early education than low-income parents invest.18 Thus, if we compare two applicants with the same admission skills but different income levels, the low-income applicant has lower early educational investments and, therefore, higher innate ability.
+From the agents' optimisation problem, we know that early educational investments are a weakly increasing function of parents' income; that is, higher-income parents invest more in early education than low-income parents invest.
+Thus, if we compare two applicants with the same admission skills, but different income levels, the low-income applicant has lower early educational investments and therefore higher innate ability.
 It follows that the low-income applicant also has higher future human capital.
-Thus, even after controlling for admission skill, income is informative about educational investments, innate ability, and, most importantly, future human capital.
+Thus, even after controlling for admission skill, income is informative about educational investments, innate ability and, most importantly, future human capital.